IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- Height generally protects from incursions of the fray, with a few prominent exceptions (what killed Bluemoon’s dad)
 - Modern religious belief says that all the birds living on the columns are collectively their god
 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
-	- they don't run at night bc no one is working the fountains
+	- Surface entrances guarded at night, but no one is running them inside.
+Fountains don't run at night.
+	- Waterwheels painted with oil-based glyphs, inset with precious metals act as spell focus for clerics
 - big sport - bird fighter kites
 - settlements at column base are more in danger of Fray tide -  but there is a distinct class difference
 # Economics